HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Abstract

 \section{Abstract}

 We introduce HyperCap, the first large-scale hyperspectral captioning dataset designed to enhance model performance and effectiveness in remote sensing applications.
-Unlike traditional hyperspectral imaging (HSI) datasets that focus solely on classification tasks, HyperCap integrates spectral data with pixel-wise textual annotations, enabling deeper semantic understanding of hyperspectral imagery.
+Unlike traditional hyperspectral imaging (HSI) benchmarks, HyperCap integrates spectral data with pixel-wise textual annotations, enabling deeper semantic understanding.
 This dataset enhances model performance in tasks like classification and feature extraction, providing a valuable resource for advanced remote sensing applications.
 HyperCap is constructed from four benchmark datasets and annotated through a hybrid approach combining automated and manual methods to ensure accuracy and consistency.
 Empirical evaluations using state-of-the-art encoders and diverse fusion techniques demonstrate significant improvements in classification performance.
 These results underscore the potential of vision-language learning in HSI and position HyperCap as a foundational dataset for future research in the field.
-Code and dataset are available at \href{https://github.com/arya-domain/HyperCap}{{https://github.com/arya-domain/HyperCap}.}
+The code and dataset are available at \href{https://github.com/arya-domain/HyperCap}{https://github.com/arya-domain/HyperCap}.